jhovanisabuchi/LHL-PROJECT-1/starting_with_questions.md

--- Question 3: Is there any pattern in the types (product categories) of products ordered from visitors in each city and country?**
+# Question 3: Is there any pattern in the types (product categories) of products ordered from visitors in each city and country?

 ```SQL Queries: